DoD-Platform-One/Twistlock/docs/README.md

 Note: Twistlock was acquired by Paolo Alto Networks and has been rebranded as [Prisma Cloud](https://blog.paloaltonetworks.com/2019/11/cloud-prisma-cloud-compute-edition/).
 The names are used interchangeably in these documents.

-## Licensing information should not be in this repo

 ## Twistlock under DSOP

 The Twistlock Platform provides vulnerability management and compliance across the application lifecycle by scanning images and serverless functions to prevent security and compliance issues from progressing through the development pipeline, and continuously monitoring all registries and environments.